All-Natural Moisturizing Kitchen Hand Scrub

 This is a different sort of post.
 It doesn’t involve a recipe for something you’d eat, but it is made from all natural kitchen products and it’s a great gift for anyone who likes pretty things or pampering, but especially someone who is an avid cook and suffers from chronic dry skin due to all the hand washing in the kitchen.

+For this particular scrub recipe, I chose ingredients that I have in the kitchen – Olive oil, lemon, salt, and sugar.
 Olive oil moisturizes, lemon freshens and is especially good for removing onion and garlic odors from the skin, the sugar/salt combo exfoliates dry skin and renews the appearance of your hands.
 Salt can be drying, so you wouldn’t want to make the scrub entirely of salt, but I added a bit for some coarser pieces.
 If you’d rather, simply replace the amount designated for the salt with additional sugar.

 Moisturizing Kitchen Hand Scrub